 The examiner will ask you if you will be giving a commentary.
 This is optional, but we strongly recommend that you do one to illustrate your System and planning.
 We will discuss this during your training and show you how to do it.

-The examiner will greet you, look at your Disclaimer form, describe what is going to happen, give a disclaimer himself (you are responsible for driving the car), and then invite you to move off.
+The examiner will greet you, look at your Disclaimer form, describe what is going to happen, give a disclaimer himself (saying that you are responsible for driving the car), and then invite you to move off.